lwjohnst86/tagDiabetes/doc/manuscript.md

 particularly one characterized by a predominance of simple carbohydrates, may lead to greater DNL in an attempt to control blood glucose, thus increasing hepatic fat stores and consequently increasing the amount of TAGFA in circulation [@Chehade2013a; @Verges2015a].
+In fact, we found in our study that higher proportions of these four DNL TAGFA also highly correlated with a higher concentration of clinical TAG, reinforcing this pathway between carbohydrate intake, DNL, and circulating TAG.
 The higher concentration of circulating 14 and 16 carbon fatty acids may then expose tissues to greater lipotoxicity, for instance from palmitic acid (16:0), which is well-known to have harmful effects on tissues [@Riserus2008a; @Iggman2010a].

 The direction of association between TAGFA and insulin sensitivity is unclear from cross-sectional studies due to the physiological feedback mechanisms